dynamsoft-docs/label-recognition-docs/programming/java/user-guide.md

 ## Installation

-If you don’t have SDK yet, please go to <a href="https://www.dynamsoft.com/survey/dlr/?utm_source=docs" target="_blank">Dynamsoft website</a> to get it.
+If you don't have SDK yet, please go to <a href="https://www.dynamsoft.com/survey/dlr/?utm_source=docs" target="_blank">Dynamsoft website</a> to get it.
 After the sdk is decompressed, the root directory of the DLR installation package is `DynamsoftLabelRecognizer`, which is represented by `[INSTALLATION FOLDER]`.

 ## Build your First Application

-Let’s start by creating a console application which demonstrates how to use the minimum code to recognize text from an image file.
+Let's start by creating a console application which demonstrates how to use the minimum code to recognize text from an image file.

 >You can download the similar complete source code from [Here](https://github.com/Dynamsoft/label-recognizer-java-samples/tree/master/samples/HelloWorld).